 Who is Hals?
 Frans Hals the Elder was born at the end of 1582 (or early 1583) in Antwerp, Belgium, and died in 1666 in Haarlem, The Netherlands.
 He painted many portraits and was a true specialist in characterizing his subjects.
 At the beginning of his career he created more colorful paintings but when he got older the colors he used became darker.
-Many people (including Van Gogh) admire the many shades of black that he used in his works, and the current painting of Tieleman Roosterman is already a good example of Hals using many shades of black.
+Many artists (including Van Gogh) admired the many shades of a single color that he used in his works, and the current painting of Tieleman Roosterman is already a good example of Hals using many shades of black.

 The painting of Tieleman Roosterman was sold with two other paintings by Hals and many other historical items at the auction house Christie’s in London.
 Interestingly, among the bidders for the items in the collection were several members of the other branches of the Rothschild family (they form a large and very wealthy family with branches all over Europe).
 It was reported that members of the French and British branch bought some of the items during the auction.

 Interested in a copy for yourself?
 Poster or canvas.